Skip to main content

 Consequences of not paying your credit card bill

 Whether you miss one or several credit card payments, the results may be similar, and some affect you in both the short and the long term.
-These consequences may include receiving fees, interest charges, and an impact on your credit score.
+These consequences may include fees, interest charges and an impact to your credit score.

 Your unpaid balance will likely accrue interest